Current timestamp: 20/08/2026 05:27:06

 Action taken:

-Information provided by the public regarding locations and individuals involved plays a vital role in this approach.
-It enables officers to plan targeted patrols, disrupt anti-social behaviour linked to drug misuse, and take action against those causing harm through the supply of illegal substances.
+Information provided by the public plays a vital role in this work.
+Reports concerning locations, vehicles, and individuals suspected of being involved in drug-related activity help officers build intelligence, direct patrols to hotspot areas, disrupt associated anti-social behaviour, and take action against those involved in the supply of illegal drugs.

-Recently, a number of warrants have been executed in Chesham, resulting in arrests for offences including possession with intent to supply Class A and Class B drugs.
-These investigations are often extensive, involving the analysis of digital devices, forensic examination, and parallel financial enquiries under proceeds of crime legislation.
+In recent months, several warrants have been executed across Chesham, leading to arrests for offences including the possession with intent to supply Class A and Class B drugs.
+These investigations are often lengthy and resource-intensive, requiring the examination of mobile phones and digital devices, forensic analysis, and financial enquiries under the Proceeds of Crime Act to identify and disrupt criminal gain.

-The Neighbourhood Team continues to work closely with partner agencies, including housing providers, particularly where concerns relate to drug misuse within residential properties.
-This joint approach has led to a range of positive outcomes, including formal warnings and criminal proceedings, helping to reduce harm and improve community safety.
+The Neighbourhood Team also works closely with partner agencies, including housing providers and local authorities, particularly where drug misuse is affecting residential communities.
+This partnership approach has resulted in a range of positive outcomes, including tenancy enforcement action, formal warnings and criminal prosecutions.
+By working together, we continue to reduce harm, protect vulnerable people, and make our communities safer.

 If you have any information please report on 101 or online at www. thamesvalley.police.uk.